AFE - LILITH.AEON Case Study

 AΦE (AE) is a dance company founded by accomplished dance artists Aoi Nakamura and Esteban Lecoq in 2016.
 AΦE creates original narratives and distinctive storytelling approaches that reinvent the audience experience while pushing the industry's boundaries and broadening the range of audiences.
 As trailblazers in this area, it was the UK's first dance company to tour Virtual Reality (VR) and Augmented Reality (AR) productions internationally.
 It explores and develops unique experiences while incorporating cutting-edge technology into performances.
 It has toured across 16 countries and performed to over 100,000 people.

-AΦE is an associate artist of the Institute of Cultural and Creative Industries at the University of Kent and in 2022 it launched A+E Lab, a cultural and technology hub located at Historic Dockyard Chatham, UK, producing innovative productions and delivering community and artist engagement programs related to technology and culture.
+AΦE is an associate artist of the Institute of Cultural and Creative Industries at the University of Kent and in 2022 it launched A+E Lab, a cultural and technology hub located at Historic Dockyard Chatham, UK, producing innovative productions and delivering community and artist engagement programmes related to technology and culture.

 Project Background

-In 2018, following losses of family members, Aoi and Esteban began to explore concepts around transhumanism - the belief or theory that the human race can evolve, beyond its current physical and mental limitations, by means of science and technology.
-They were initially inspired by ‘To Be a Machine - Adventures Among Cyborgs, Utopians, Hackers, and the Futurists Solving the Modest Problem of Death’, a book by journalist Mark O’Connell, documenting his travels and meeting with transhumanists.
-This led to the discovery of Matheryn Naovaratpong, a 2-year old girl from Thailand, who after losing her life to ependymoblastoma, a rare form of brain cancer, became the youngest person to be cryogenically frozen, in the hope of future revival as medicine advances.
+In 2018, following losses of family members, Aoi and Esteban began to explore concepts around transhumanism — the belief or theory that the human race can evolve beyond its current physical and mental limitations by means of science and technology.
+They were initially inspired by To Be a Machine, a book by journalist Mark O'Connell documenting his travels and meetings with transhumanists.
+This led to the discovery of Matheryn Naovaratpong, a 2-year-old girl from Thailand who, after losing her life to ependymoblastoma — a rare form of brain cancer — became the youngest person to be cryogenically frozen, in the hope of future revival as medicine advances.

 Project Approach

 For the LILITH.AEON show, Aoi and Esteban envisaged a scenario where Lilith's consciousness was reincarnated far in the future, making it possible to interact with her through an LED volume.
-The idea of a 3D cube would enable an audience to see all aspects of the Lilith graphics offering an interactive 360° space.
-Taking the data based on their dance choreography motion capture, they trained their AI model to understand the movement capabilities of Lilith and generate new movement as part of the experience.
+The idea of a 3D cube would enable an audience to see all aspects of the Lilith graphics, offering an interactive 360° space.
+Taking data based on their dance choreography motion capture, they trained their AI model to understand the movement capabilities of Lilith and generate new movement as part of the experience.

 The AΦE team collaborated with Creative Technology to build a 3m x 3m LED cube-shaped volume that would be the centrepiece of the show, yet still transportable to enable the production to tour.
-Four cameras, one on each side of the cube, were connected to Unreal Engine and integrated with nDisplay, the rendering mechanism within Unreal, in order to map each wall of the LED cube and allow seamless blending of the AI-generated imagery with audience generated feedback.
-Extensive 3D animations were then developed to complement the AI-driven character movement, including backgrounds, visual effects, and an automated ‘spider’.
+Four cameras, one on each side of the cube, were connected to Unreal Engine and integrated with nDisplay — the rendering mechanism within Unreal — in order to map each wall of the LED cube and allow seamless blending of the AI-generated imagery with audience-generated feedback.
+Extensive 3D animations were then developed to complement the AI-driven character movement, including backgrounds, visual effects and an automated 'spider'.

 Project Results

-LILITH.AEON had its world premier in October 2024 at KM0 in Mulhouse, France.
-The 60-minute XR (extended reality) immersive performative installation unfolds on a large LED cube as a direct result of the character’s realtime interaction with the surrounding audience of 40 people, made possible by seamless merging of ground-breaking technologies including motion capture, 3D animation, machine learning and AI.
+LILITH.AEON had its world premiere in October 2024 at KM0 in Mulhouse, France.
+The 60-minute XR (extended reality) immersive performative installation unfolds on a large LED cube as a direct result of the character's realtime interaction with the surrounding audience of 40 people, made possible by seamless merging of ground-breaking technologies including motion capture, 3D animation, machine learning and AI.
 A selection of clips of the animations and performance are shown in the video trailer below.

+Feedback from these initial performances was extremely positive.
+Between each show the AΦE team fine-tuned the AI model to iterate Lilith's unique interaction with audience members.
 Further 2025 performances are scheduled for May at the Node Media Lab in Vienna, Austria, the New Drama Festival in Bratislava, Slovakia and many more to be announced.

 Next Steps